grpc/proposal/A66-otel-stats.md

 [advice](https://opentelemetry.io/docs/specs/otel/metrics/api/#instrument-advice)
 that would allow the gRPC library to provide these buckets as a hint.
-Since this is still an experimental feature and not yet implemented in all languages, it is upto the user to choose the right bucket boundaries and set it through the [OTel SDK](https://opentelemetry.io/docs/specs/otel/metrics/sdk/#view).
+Since this is still an experimental feature and not yet implemented in all languages, it is up to the user to choose the right bucket boundaries and set it through the [OTel SDK](https://opentelemetry.io/docs/specs/otel/metrics/sdk/#view).

 Also note that, as per an